 Lamborghini Gallardo Concept S

 Most twin-seaters like the Caterham R500s and Ultimas GTRs of this world tend to look a bit, well, nerdy.
-Not the Lamborghini Concept S. This 5-litre V10-powered concept, of which there are only two in existence, looks just as gutsy and inspiring as its Gallardo production brother.
+Not the Lamborghini Concept S. This 5-litre V10-powered concept looks just as gutsy and inspiring as its Gallardo production brother.
+There are only two in existence.

-At one point the tractor and supercar manufacturer decided to make 100 cars for the richest motoring enthusiasts, but later decided to keep the Gallardo Concept S as a style exercise only.
+At one point the tractor and supercar manufacturer decided to make 100 cars for the richest motoring enthusiasts.
+But it later decided to keep the Gallardo Concept S as a style exercise only.

 Audi Quattro Concept

-Audi rightfully decided to celebrate the original Quattro’s 30th anniversary with the Audi Quattro concept, and was planning on selling between 200 and 500 cars.
+Audi rightfully decided to celebrate the original Quattro’s 30th anniversary with the Audi Quattro concept.
+It was planning on selling between 200 and 500 cars.
 Sadly the concept – and its 2.5-litre turbocharged engine – were canned in 2012.

 The Scion brand was manufactured by Toyota – which decided to create something sporty with the help of ex-rival Subaru.
 The result was the Scion FR-S – a rear-wheel-drive gaze-magnet that looks cooler than Steve McQueen.